CNN cited the American Immigration Council's recent report ...

 Immigrants, Latinos, and Asians account for large and growing shares of the economy and population in the electoral swing state of Ohio.
-Immigrants (the foreign-born) make up 4% of the state’s population, and half of them are naturalized U.S. citizens eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 3.1% of all registered voters in the state.
-Latinos and Asians (both foreign-born and native-born) account for 1 in 20 Ohioans and wield nearly $18 billion in consumer purchasing power.
+Immigrants (the foreign-born) make up 4.1% of the state’s population, and half of them are naturalized U.S. citizens eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 4% of all registered voters in the state.
+Latinos and Asians (both foreign-born and native-born) account for one in 20 Ohioans and wield nearly $19.6 billion in consumer purchasing power.
 At last count, businesses owned by Latinos and Asians had sales and receipts of $9.1 billion and employed more than 63,000 people.
 Ohio is also home to the nation’s second largest Somali population, whose many businesses contribute to the state’s economy.
-At a time when the economy is still recovering, Ohio can ill-afford to alienate such an important component of its labor force, tax base, and business community.
+As the economy continues to grow, Ohio can ill-afford to alienate such an important component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Ohio’s population and electorate.

-- 3.1% (or 189,363) of all registered voters in Ohio are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to analysis of 2008 Census Bureau by Rob Paral & Associates.
+- 4% (or 241,073) of all registered voters in Ohio are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to analysis of 2012 Census Bureau data by the American Immigration Council.

-- Latinos comprised 1.3% (or 74,000) of Ohio voters in the 2008 elections, and Asians just under 1% (or 51,000), according to the U.S. Census Bureau.
-Although the numbers of Latino and Asian voters were relatively small, they were equivalent to nearly half of the narrow margin of victory (258,897 votes) by which Barack Obama won this key battleground state.
+- Latinos comprised 1.8% (or 98,000) of Ohio voters in the 2012 elections, and Asians 0.7% (or 38,000), according to the U.S. Census Bureau.
+Although the numbers of Latino and Asian voters were relatively small, they were equivalent to more than half of the narrow margin of victory (166,214) by which Barack Obama won this key battleground state.